 The best traditional bank for startup businesses is Chase, thanks to waivable monthly fees, scalable checking options, and a full range of business support products and services.

-While it might be tempting for small businesses, especially startup and freelancer businesses, to use their personal bank accounts for their business expenses, it is not recommended.
-A business bank account allows you to keep your finances separated, helps you build business credit, and simplifies your business taxes among other benefits.
+While it might be tempting for small businesses, especially startups and freelancers, to use their personal bank accounts for their business expenses, it is not recommended.
+A business bank account allows you to keep your finances separated, helps you build business credit, and simplifies your business taxes, among other benefits.

-You can get startup business loans, but a bank is more likely to give a loan to a startup that has an existing business relationship with the bank.
-This is another reason to open a business bank account.
-You will build your business credit and reputation with the bank, making it more likely to lend your business money.
-Otherwise, you may be stuck trying to find the best easy business loans, which come with high interest rates and fees.
+Yes, you can get startup business loans from a bank.
+However, a bank is more likely to give a loan to a startup with an existing business relationship.
+Opening a business bank account will build your business credit and reputation with the bank, making it more likely to lend you business money.